uwescience/myria-python/docs/index.md

 ### Part 1: Running Queries

-In this Python example, we query the smallTable relation by creating a count(*) query using the MyriaL language.
-In this query, we store our result to a relation called countResult.
+In this Python example, we query the smallTable relation by creating a `count(*)` query.
+In this query, we store our result to a relation called dataCount.
 To learn more about the Myria query language, check out the [MyriaL](http://myria.cs.washington.edu/docs/myrial.html) page.

 ```python
 from myria import *